Forty-five nations pledge to coordinate evidence of war crimes in Ukraine | Law-Order

 "With each day the war crimes mount: rape, torture, extrajudicial executions, disappearances, forced deportations, attacks on schools, hospitals, playgrounds, apartment buildings, grain silos, water and gas facilities."
 The European Union's justice commissioner, Didier Reynders, noted that war crimes and genocide suspects were still at large from conflicts dating back decades in places such as Rwanda, Darfur, Syria, Congo and the Balkans.

-"Impunity is a massive problem," Dutch Foreign Minister Wopke Hoekstra told a news conference, referring to war crimes in Ukraine and around the world.
+"Impunity is a massive problem," Hoekstra told a news conference, referring to war crimes in Ukraine and around the world.
 ICC chief Prosecutor Karim Khan said there were reasons for hope because more than 40 states were now seeking action on Ukraine through the court.
 The ICC has sent the largest field team in its 20-year history to investigate in Ukraine.

 "At a time like this, the law cannot be a spectator.
 The law cannot recline in comfort in The Hague," he said.
 Russia withdrew its backing from the ICC in 2016 after the court referred to Moscow's 2014 seizure and annexation of the Crimea peninsula from Ukraine as an armed conflict.